-The Interpretive Centre is open daily from April 30 to August 31, and year-round by appointment.
-Visitors can enjoy archaeology and Alberta’s history during daily-guided tours of the archaeological site and center.
-Annual summer programs include: Adult Dig-It Camps, Family Lifeways Camps, Kids Day Camps for all ages, and Curriculum Based School Tours.
+Visitors can enjoy archaeology and Alberta’s history during daily-guided tours of the archaeological site and centre.
+Annual summer programs include: Adult Dig-It Camps, Kids Day Camps, and Curriculum Based School Tours.

-While off the beaten path, a visit to the Bodo Archaeology Centre is sure to please the whole family!
-Visit today and step back in time by sampling some locally grown bison, enjoy fresh saskatoons and gooseberries, take a bite of prickly pear cactus, or just be astonished by the quiet tranquility of the Alberta Plains while sleeping in a tipi under the stars.
+While off the beaten path, a visit to the Bodo Archaeological Site and Centre is sure to please the whole family!
+Visit today and step back in time or just be astonished by the quiet tranquility of the Alberta Plains while sleeping in a tipi under the stars.

 Find us on INGON.ca and the History Check App, as well as RumbleAlberta.com.
 These are amazing resources that showcase points of interest and tourist attractions throughout Alberta!

 We respectfully acknowledge that we are located on Treaty 6 territory, near Sounding Lake where a Treaty 6 adhesion was signed in 1879, and in Region 3 of the Métis Nation of Alberta.
 This is the ancestral and traditional territory of the Cree, Blackfoot, Dene, Salteaux, Nakota Sioux, Métis, and many other diverse Indigenous peoples whose histories, languages and cultures continue to enrich our communities.

 If you’ve participated in our tours or programs, we would love to hear what you thought!
 We value your feedback as it allows us to improve and modify our programs and planning guides for future participants.
 Please click here to fill out our feedback form.
 Thank you!